-The RCS is committed to enabling surgeons to achieve and maintain the highest standards of surgical practice and patient care.
+The Royal College of Surgeons of England is committed to enabling surgeons to achieve and maintain the highest standards of surgical practice and patient care.

-The Invited Review Mechanism (IRM) was established in 1998 by the RCS and the specialty associations in response to the events in Bristol with the aim of assisting healthcare organisations to improve surgical standards.
+The Invited Review Mechanism (IRM) was established in 1998 by the College and the Specialty Associations in response to the events in Bristol and with the aim of assisting healthcare organisations to maintain patient safety and improve standards of surgical practice and patient care.

-The invited review service can be used across the NHS and independent sector in England, Scotland, Wales and Northern Ireland as well as the Republic of Ireland.
+The invited review service can be used across the NHS and independent sector in England, Scotland, Wales and Northern Ireland.